 Because the communities' and regions' territories overlap, most members of the regional councils are seated in a community council and vice versa.

-21 out of 71 senators retained the "double mandate".
+50 out of 60 senators retained the "double or triple mandate".

-They hold two office positions : senator and member of a community council.
+They hold two or three office positions : senator and member of a community/regional council.

-It involves 10 senators delegated by the Flemish Council, 10 senators delegated by the French Community Council and 1 senator by the German Community Council.
+It involves 29 senators assigned by the Flemish Parliament, 20 senators assigned by the French community Parliament, the Walloon Parliament and the French-speaking group of the Brussels Parliament and 1 senator by the German Community Council.

-These community senators represent the communities in the Senate.
+These senators represent the communities and regions in the Senate.
 This enables the Senate to play the role of meeting chamber between the different federate entities and the federal Government.

 No hierarchy of laws